Osama bin Laden lends unwelcome support in fight against climate change

 This was the last conversion to the environmental cause that anybody would have wanted.

-In a new audiotape that surfaced today on the al-Jazeera network, Osama bin Laden has pronounced himself a believer in climate change and blames America and other industrialised economies for failing to rein in greenhouse gas emissions that are warming the atmosphere.
+In a new audiotape that surfaced today on the al-Jazeera network, Osama bin Laden has pronounced himself a believer in climate change and blames America and other

 "Speaking about climate change is not a matter of intellectual luxury — the phenomenon is an actual fact," the tape says according to al-Jazeera.
 "All of the industrialized countries, especially the big ones, bear responsibility for the global warming crisis."